M4K4TT4CK/Inventory_Management_SpringBoot_Java/README.md

 - Location is:

-Task H:
- o Add validation for between or at the maximum and minimum fields.
+Task H: Add validation for between or at the maximum and minimum fields.
 The validation must include the following:

 •   Display error messages for low inventory when adding and updating